Grants Summary

 • Major Service Center 2 with population between 25,000 – 100,000 = $6000

-• Purpose – Ensure all taxing libraries have access to lend popular digital materials and to increase adoption of digital materials in rural areas of the region.
+• Purpose – Ensure all residents in the taxing counties of NCKLS have access to popular digital materials and to increase the adoption of digital materials in rural areas of the NCKLS region.

 Competitive Grant